 In 2022, this Great Sabbath was dreary and gray in Alabama.
 The sun didn’t come out all day.
 I was still reeling from my annual Good Friday viewing of The Passion of the Christ (the most gut-wrenching, horrifying portrayal of the suffering of Jesus that’s ever been put on film).
 And I decided to call the day Silent Saturday.

 This is the day after Jesus died on the cross; the day when, despite the prayer of Psalm 140:1, the Messiah was not delivered from evil men.

 He was delivered to them.

 If the Messiah is the Chief Musician, Good Friday is the day the music died.

 But as any musician knows, sometimes the most powerful part of a composition is the rest.
 When the entire symphony hall is waiting, on the edge of their seats, for the conductor to raise the baton again.
 To bring the orchestra to a thundering crescendo.

 Today, I sit silently, in the dark of the concert hall.
 Eyes puffy from the emotional weight of the penultimate movement.
 Waiting for the chorus of ten thousand times ten thousand angel voices.

-Waiting for the finale, which comes with the dawn of the morning.
+So I wait for the finale of this symphony.
+It comes with the dawn of the morning.